codeday/processing-foundation-submissions/README.md

 **Step 5 — Raise a Pull Request**

 Once the proposal is all set, raise a Pull Request from your branch to the `main` branch in the repository you created the fork from.
 Make sure to **mark the checklist** in your PR description before submitting.
-Your PR title shoudl be automatically populated.
+Your PR title should be populated.

 ---

 **Step 6 — Wait for review**

-Wait until the maintainers reviews your request.
+Wait until the maintainers review your request.

-- ✅ **If approved** — the maintainer will create an issue on the particular Processing's project you wanted to work on for your proposal and you can start working on it.
+- ✅ **If approved** — the maintainer will create an issue on the particular p5.js project you wanted to work on for your proposal, and you can start working on it.
 - 🔁 **If changes are requested** — they will ask for revisions before it finally turns into a mergeable proposal.
 Make sure to update your proposal according to their feedback.

 ---